oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 ### Internal design flow

 * The operator generates the final configuration overrides, which include the merging of operator-generated overrides and the processing of any customer-provided configuration overrides templates and Secrets, during its introspection phase.
-* The operator creates a Kubernetes Job for introspection named `DOMAIN_UID-introspect-domain-job`.
+* The operator creates a Kubernetes Job for introspection named `DOMAIN_UID-introspector`.
 * The introspector Job's Pod:
   * Mounts the Kubernetes ConfigMap and Secrets specified by using the operator Domain `configuration.overridesConfigMap`, `webLogicCredentialsSecret`, and `configuration.secrets` fields.
   * Reads the mounted configuration overrides templates from the ConfigMap and expands them to create the actual configuration overrides files for the domain: